robstarbuck/content.robstarbuck.uk/steganography-in-js/index.md

 '\u2066\u2067\u2068\u202A\u202B\u202D\u202E\u202C\u2069'
 // "" [Nothing is visible]
 ```
 As you can see, our nine characters print as an empty string "".
-Now let's try to these characters between other letters.
+Now let's try to insert these characters between other letters.

 ```js
 'A' +